pjuele/bocartero/README.md

 BoCartero is a a very very simple Node.js + NodeMailer wrapper class created to be used in node backends.

-The intention behind it is to simply NodeMailer use and keep its impact on code readability to a minimmum (by relying on process.env variables and configuring NodeMailer transport directly from i.e. the projects's _.env_ file).
+The intention behind it is to simply NodeMailer use and keep its impact on code readability to a minimum by relying on process.env variables and configuring NodeMailer transport directly from i.e. the projects's _.env_ file.

 ## Installation